Poorya0071/Iceberg-and-Ship/README.md

 # Classification of Ship and IceBerg
 ### Introduction

 The Statoil Iceberg Classifier Challenge is a dataset available on Kaggle that provides a unique opportunity to apply deep learning techniques to a real-world problem.
 The dataset includes images of ships and icebergs, taken from a satellite, and the goal is to classify these images as either a ship or an iceberg.

+# Method:

+To address this challenge, we followed a multi-step approach.
+In Part 1, we trained two different Deep Neural Network (DNN) models, one with the original dataset and another with the scaled dataset, to determine which dataset would result in the best performance.
+In Parts 2 and 3, we rotated all the images based on the inc_angle to remove its impact on the model's performance.
+We filled in the missing values for inc_angle and then dropped them to observe the results.
+In Part 4, we combined the information from Band1 and Band2 to create a new band, which contained information from both bands.
+In Part 5, we used machine learning algorithms for classification, to compare the deep learning and machine learning models.

 ## Road Map

 ### Part 1: Band1 or Band2, scaled or orginal data

 In part 1, we use DNN for Band1 and 2 on the scaled and original datasets to find which set of data works better.

 -Implementing DNN for Band1 on the original dataset

 -Implementing DNN for Band1 on the scaled dataset